 If you feel sick, call your doctor or set up a video visit with them through the AdventHealth app.
 Older adults and people who have chronic health conditions or compromised immune systems should seek help as soon as possible — even if their symptoms are mild.

-Please first contact your health care provider or the local Department of Health if you are at risk for coronavirus (COVID-19).
-Risk factors that may indicate COVID-19 include fever, cough, or flu-like signs, AND either recent international travel OR contact with someone recently diagnosed with COVID-19.
-Health care officials will direct you to the appropriate place for care.
+Symptoms that may indicate COVID-19 include fever, cough, or flu-like signs, AND either recent international travel OR contact with someone recently diagnosed with COVID-19.

 Emergency Warning Signs to Know